lstkz/restcoder-data/problems/data/002-starter-database-connection/overview.md

-Implement an api using a [postgres](http://www.postgresql.org/) database.
+Implement an API using a [postgres](http://www.postgresql.org/) database.
-Following table with be pre-created with test data:
+Following table will be pre-created with test data:
 ```
 CREATE TABLE "product"
 (